Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 When Emily and I got married, we chose to celebrate our big day in Santorini Greece.
 Roughly halfway between Canada, my native land, and Taiwan, where Emily is from and we live, Europe seemed like a fair choice for our friends and relatives on either side of the world, and more than anything, was simply an excuse to travel to places that we had always dreamed of visiting.

-Once we decided on Greece for the big day, choosing Italy for our honeymoon was a no-brainer.
+Once we decided on Greece for the big day, choosing Italy for our honeymoon was a no-brainer; Italy is considered one of the world’s most popular places to elope, and for many good reasons, including the fact that many movies are set in Italy.
 We also opted to celebrate in late May, taking advantage of ideal weather and beating the summer masses of tourists.

-Deciding which part of Italy to visit for our Italian honeymoon was no easy choice.
-The country offers so many suitable choices; some ideas we considered were staying amongst the vineyards in Tuscany, trying pizza in Naples and relaxing on the Amalfi coast, and getting off the beaten track in Puglia, the heel of Italy’s boot.
+Deciding which part of Italy to visit for our honeymoon was no easy choice with so many alluring places to visit in Italy.
+There are so many suitable destinations and enticing luxury hotels in Italy; some ideas we considered were staying amongst the vineyards in Tuscany, trying pizza in Naples, and getting off the beaten track in Puglia, the heel of Italy’s boot.

 Our Italy Honeymoon Itinerary

-In the end we decided to keep it simple and narrowed it down to only two places: Venice and Cinque Terre.
+In the end we decided to keep it simple.
+Rather than plan a road trip across Italy, we narrowed it down to only two places: Venice and Cinque Terre.
 I’ll explain below why we chose each of these.

 For both Venice and Cinque Terre we had some big surprises, both positive and negative for Venice, and pretty much all positive for Cinque Terre.
 In fact, we loved Cinque Terre so much that I also wrote this post on 20 reasons why we loved Cinque Terre on our honeymoon.